usnistgov/fireflow/pyreflow/docs/source/workflow.rst

 which allows reading/writing internal elements of an FCS file.
 They can also be written back to disk.

-"Raw mode" has the advantage of being slightly faster, while "standard mode" has the advantage of compliant parsing and manipulation.
+"Flat mode" has the advantage of being slightly faster, while "standard mode" has the advantage of compliant parsing and type-safe data manipulation.

 .. _polars: https://docs.pola.rs/api/python/stable/reference/dataframe/index.html